dmora127/genomics-on-ospool/README.md

 # Long-Read Genomics on the OSPool

-This tutorial will walk you through a complete long-read sequencing analysis workflow using Oxford Nanopore data on the OSPool, the Open Science Pool high-throughput computing resource.
+This tutorial will walk you through a complete long-read sequencing analysis workflow using Oxford Nanopore data on the OSPool high-throughput computing ecosystem.
 You'll learn how to:

 * Basecall raw Nanopore reads using the latest GPU-accelerated Dorado basecaller
 * Map your reads to a reference genome using Minimap2
 * Call structural variants using Sniffles2
+* Breakdown massive bioinformatics workflows into many independent smaller tasks
+* Submit hundreds to thousands of jobs with a few simple commands
+* Use the Open Science Data Federation (OSDF) to manage file transfer during job submission

 All of these steps are distributed across hundreds (or thousands!) of jobs using the HTCondor workload manager and Apptainer containers to run your software reliably and reproducibly at scale.
 The tutorial is built around realistic genomics use cases and emphasizes performance, reproducibility, and portability.
 You'll work with real data and see how high-throughput computing (HTC) can accelerate your genomics workflows.